JeSappelleRoot/KPathwayFinder/README.md

 ## During script execution

-KPathwayFinder will write enzyme and all associated pathways progressively.
+KPathwayFinder will write enzyme and all associated pathways progressively in specified output file.
 You can stop the execution with `CTRL + C` keyboard combination.
 You will have a CSV file non formated :
 - without CSV header
 - without `NA` in empty fields (blank cell)